-The evaluation process typically consists of the following.
-Any programs and libraries are built using CMake in conjunction with the CMakeLists file provided.
-Each program is executed with various different input data and/or command line options (as appropriate) in order to ensure that the code behaves correctly.
-Each library is tested using one or more test programs.
+In the case of complete programs, the evaluation typically consists of the following.
+The program is built using CMake in conjunction with the CMakeLists file provided.
+The program is executed with various different input data and/or command line options (as appropriate) in order to ensure that the code behaves correctly.
 The particular test cases employed are very carefully chosen in order to detect as many bugs as possible.
-To whatever extent is possible, the building and execution of the code (with various test cases) is done using automated scripts.
-In addition to the above tests, all of the source code typically undergoes a (manual) code inspection by the marker (i.e., the marker reads through the source code line by line looking for any problems).
+To whatever extent is possible the building and execution of the code (with various test cases) is done using automated scripts.
+In addition to the above tests, all of the source code undergoes a (manual) code inspection by the marker (i.e., the marker reads through the source code line by line looking for any problems).
 The code inspection greatly increases the amount of time required for marking, but is necessary in order to catch problems that cannot be caught by automated tools (e.g., certain types of bugs, bad coding style, etc.).
+In the case of code that is not a complete program, the evaluation most likely will consist only of a (manual) code inspection.